Lutheran Church in Ruskeala

 Lutheran parish in Ruskeala was resumed in 1990.
 In the same year was founded the Ruskealan Pappila Oy, which restored the stone building of former parsonage (built in 1931).
 In April 1993, Ruskeala parsonage was opened for tourism purposes.
 The building also used for church services.
 The lease of the building expired in 2004.

-In 2002 a foundation of the stone church was laid.
+In 2002 on the initiative of Kalevi Keinonen began the construction of a new church.
 At the end of 2004 the church basement was completely prepared for use.
 There is a kitchen, dining room, fireplace hall, sauna, hotel rooms, as well as the hall for church services.

 April 17, 2010, the church was blessed by Ingria Evangelistic-lutheran Church bishop Aarre Kuukauppi.